 As the cloud makes the possibility of a paperless office more and more likely, businesses that adapt quickly to cloud-based services and digital document management may find they have an advantage over their competitors.

-If you're not sure if online fax is for you, some companies offer a 30-day free trial to try out the service without risk.
+If you're not sure if online fax is for you, some companies offer a free fax to email trial to try out the service without risk.